-These Keto Gummy bears are easy to make, sugar free and delicious.
+Perfect Keto Gummy bears that are easy to make, sugar free and delicious.
 Kids and adults love them.
 They will easily fit into into your macros.
 If you have been missing gummy bears since going keto, good news you don’t have to anymore.

 What are gummy bears?